shashankpatibandla/RythmicObservers/Deliverables/R Plots/RPlots_Oak_Trees.md

 ![](RPlots_Oak_Trees_files/figure-markdown_github/first%20plot-1.png)

+    * We identified that the leaves of all the species has seen its maximum size between the months 5 and 7.

 #### Plot 2: Size of the leaves filtered by month for species Palustris

+    * Here, we are picking out a specific species to understand how its leaves respond to the climate

 ``` r
 #subsetting and plotting again based on month